jessechumo/Bookstore-IMS/README.md

 # watch mode
 $ npm run start:dev
 ```
-- The data base currently in use is ```mongo db ```. with the connection string to the test database already in place.
-To change it to your own mongo database, you can change the connection string from ``` app.module ```.

 - Adding a book to the inventory.
 Sample book object shown below.
 The stockStatus will be dynamically derived from the  stock value given.
 ``` POST ``` ``` http://localhost:3000/api/books```